crystal-lang/crystal/_gitbook/syntax_and_semantics/local_variables.md

 # Local variables

-Local variables start with lowercase letters or underscore.
+Local variables start with lowercase letters.
 They are declared when you first assign them a value.

 ``` ruby
 name = "Crystal"